gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 ### Unified Resources

-- [ ] Verify that scrolling to - [ ] Verify connecting to a ssh node prompts you to tap your registered WebAuthn keythe bottom of the page renders more resources
+- [ ] Verify that scrolling to the bottom of the page renders more resources
 - [ ] Verify that all resource types are visible if no filters are present
 - [ ] Verify that "Search" by (host)name, address, labels works for all resources
 - [ ] Verify that clicking on `Add Resource` button correctly sends to the resource discovery page